mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ## Hugging Face APIs

+Hugging Face provides an extensive library of pre-trained models and a set of easy-to-use APIs that allow developers to quickly and easily integrate NLP capabilities into their applications.
+The pre-trained models are based on the state-of-the-art transformer architectures, which have been trained on large corpus of data and can be fine-tuned for specific tasks, making it easy for developers to add NLP capabilities to their projects.
 Hugging Face maintains a task page listing all kinds of machine learning that they support [https://huggingface.co/tasks](https://huggingface.co/tasks) for task domains:

 - Computer Vision
 - Natural Language Processing